clausehound/clausehound-blog/content/blog/dealbreaker:-make-a-mistake-in-an-important-deal-are-you-in-big-trouble/index.md

 author: Thomas@clausehound.com
 tags: ["Learn"]
 date: 2020-09-22
-description: "This happened in court recently and it caught our eye - two parties (or maybe just the buyer) **missed a detail** in an agreement that was important to the buyer and clearly not to the seller.
-Without including it, **the acquired asset ended up being useless**.
-This happens more frequently than dealmakers would like to admit.
-Finding that there’s a critical detail missed is the kind of error that shocks business parties and fills lawyers with dread - because if the parties can't come to a compromise, they end up in court."
+description: " Finding that there’s a critical detail missed is the kind of error that shocks business parties and fills lawyers with dread - because if the parties can't come to a compromise, the end up in court.In this case, here's how they solved this problem.
+"
 ---

-## Dealbreaker: Make a mistake in an important deal - are you in big trouble?

 This happened in court recently and it caught our eye - two parties (or maybe just the buyer) **missed a detail** in an agreement that was important to the buyer and clearly not to the seller.
 Without including it, **the acquired asset ended up being useless**.
 This happens more frequently than dealmakers would like to admit.
 Finding that there’s a